-- Any standard of your choosing including the head and at least 2 choruses of improvisation.
-(Note: If you are interested in a particular combo, please choose a piece that demonstrates your playing in that style.
+2) Any standard of your choosing including the head and at least 1 chorus of improvisation.
+Note: If you are interested in a particular combo, please choose a piece that demonstrates your playing in that style.
 See individual ensemble requirements below.)

 Ensemble Descriptions and Specific Requirements